Youssef-Ma7moud-Eid/Flutter-ITI/README.md

-# 🔐 Flutter E-commerce App – Modern UI & Full Flow 🚀
+🔐 Flutter E-commerce App – Modern UI & Full Flow 🚀

-Welcome to the **Flutter Auth App**, a beautifully designed and fully functional authentication flow made with ❤️ using Flutter.
-From splash to success, it delivers a complete user experience with validation, clean UI, and smooth navigation!
+Welcome to the Flutter E-commerce App, a beautifully designed and fully functional app made with ❤️ using Flutter.
+From splash to login to navigating products, it delivers a complete user experience with validation, modern UI, and smooth transitions.

 ---